 Our mission is to offer the best possible care and future for companion animals in our community through leadership, placement, and outreach.

 After more than 50 years and thousands of tails, the Bay Area Humane Society is still operating with the spirit and inspiration of our founders.
-We love animals.
-And we're making our community a better place for both pets and people.
-With your help, we'll continue adding new chapters to the success story.
+We love animals and we're making our community a better place for both pets and people.
+With your help, we'll continue adding new chapters to our success story.

 Pet overpopulation is no longer just a local problem but a national one.
 Shelters all over the country are working together to save tens of thousands of lives every year; lives that would have been tragically cut short if not for the growing network of mutual aid across the country.
 To these ends, the Bay Area Humane Society operates without geographical boundaries and strives to play its part in ending the euthanasia of healthy and treatable pets in our nation.